KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 > * [Lane detection and tracking using B-snake](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.106.6644&rep=rep1&type=pdf)

 ### Acknowledgement
-Thanks to Udacity for giving me the oppurtunity to begin a new journey in my life with top-talented professionals and students all over the world learning and researching for SDC technologies.
+Thanks to Udacity for giving me the oppurtunity to begin a new journey in my life with top-talented professionals and students all over the world learning and researching SDC technologies.

 # References & Resources
 1. [Comma.ai steering model](https://github.com/commaai/research/blob/master/train_steering_model.py)